 Cached reports in SSRS using Processing options

 Let me show you the default settings of the processing option by selecting the PIE Chart because we already changed the cache option of the bar chart.

 - Do not Cache temporary copies of this report: By default, the Report server will assign this option.
 It means the report will always call the dataset, render, and then display a report with live data.

 - Cache a temporary Copy of the report.
-Expire copy of the report after a number of minutes: This option will cache the report by given number of minutes.
+Expire copy of the report after a number of minutes: This option will cache the report by a given number of minutes.

 - Cache a temporary Copy of the report.
-Expire copy of the report on the following schedules: This option allows you to configure the schedule options. we already explained these options in the previous section.
+Expire copy of the report on the following schedules: This option allows you to configure the schedule options.

 Now let me open the Bar Chart Processing Option.
-As you can see from the below screenshot it is using the second cache option.
+As you can see from the below screenshot, it is using the second cache option.
 This option is automatically selected by the report server, based on the Cache refresh options that we specified.

-As you can see it is showing the schedule properties that we defined in the Report Manager.
+As you can see, it is showing the schedule properties that we defined in the Report Manager.